 You should also weigh yourself before you change your diet.
 Certainly, you already know how tall you are.
 I also suggest that you measure your waist in two different states.
 Energy is stored in the form of fat in your body in two harmless and necessary ways—and in one harmful way.
 The harmful type of fat storage is stomach fat.

 And the other way around, if your BMI is 20 or below, I recommend that you switch to a strict vegan raw food diet and get regular check-ups.
-This warning might be unnecessary as numerous authors of raw food books claim, perhaps rightly so, that your weight will automatically reset to its biological ideal value when you eat a raw food diet.
-This is around a BMI of 21.
+This warning might be unnecessary as numerous authors of raw food books claim, perhaps rightly so, that:

 It is also important that you haven't had any major stomach or intestinal surgery.
 Your doctor can assess whether or not you will be able to tolerate a raw food diet.
 If the surgery was some time ago, you will have a sense of what you tolerate and what you don't.
 You should make the switch one step at a time.